xbezrukovx/Contacts-App/README.md

 # Contacts App
-The "Contacts" program is a simple console application that manages your contacts.
+Contacts application is small console application "Contacts" which manage your contacts.

-## Features
+# ✨ Features
 - Display all available user contacts.
 - Add a new contact to your contact list.
 - Delete a contact by email.
 - Save existing contacts to a file in the following format: "Full name; phone number; email address".
 - Upload a file with contacts

-## Tech
-- [Reflection API] - An API that is used to examine or modify the behavior of methods, classes, and interfaces at runtime
-- [Spring Context] - A sub-interface of BeanFactory
+# 🛠️ Technologies
+- Java
+- Reflection API
+- Spring Context
+- Lombok

+# 🚀 Usage
-## Usage
+## Welcome message:
 ![Welcome](https://i.imgur.com/ISo3mFX.png)
+## Commands:
+There are possible commands for interacting with the software:
 ```
 help
 ```
 ![Imgur](https://i.imgur.com/1bcJlK2.png)
-There are possible commands for interacting with the software.

 ```
 add